johankraft/zephyr-tracing-doc/index.rst

 Make sure to only include ONE of these configuration options.

 The stream port modules have individual configuration options.
-You can review them in menuconfig under Modules -> percepio -> TraceRecorder -> RTT Config / ITM Config / Ring Buffer Config / Semihost Config.
+You can review them in menuconfig under Modules -> percepio -> TraceRecorder -> **RTT Config** / **ITM Config** / **Ring Buffer Config** / **Semihost Config**.

 The most important options for each stream port are described below.

 Snapshot Tracing (Ring Buffer)
 ------------------------------

 The "Ring Buffer" stream port keeps the trace data in a RAM buffer on the device.
 By default this is a circular buffer, meaning that it always contains the most recent data.
-This is used to dump "snapshots" of the trace data, typically using the debugger.
-Typically this only allows for short traces, unless you have megabytes of RAM.
-This is therefore not suitable for profiling, but is quite useful for debugging in combination with breakpoints.
+This is used to dump "snapshots" of the trace data, e.g. by using the debugger.
+This usually only allows for short traces, unless you have megabytes of RAM to spare, so it is not suitable for profiling.
+However, it can be quite useful for debugging in combination with breakpoints.
 For example, if you set a breakpoint in an error handler, a snapshot trace can show the sequence of events leading up to the error.
-Snapshot tracing is also easy to begin with since it doesn't depend on any particular debug probe or development tool.
+Snapshot tracing is also easy to begin with, since it doesn't depend on any particular debug probe or other development tool.

 To use the Ring Buffer option, make sure to have the following configuration options in your prj.cnf::